-There is 1 qualificatory practice unit (QPU) each year, spanning two practice experiences.
-The year long Qualificatory practice unit (QPU) must normally be passed to progress onto the next part of the programme, or at the end of Part 2 to enable registration with the NMC.
+There is one qualificatory practice units (QPU) each year spanning two practice experiences.
+The first practice experience in each part of the programme will be formative and the second summative.
+The year long Qualificatory practice unit (QPU) must normally be passed to progress onto the next part of the programme, or at the end of part 3 to enable registration with the NMC.
 A failed placement will be allowed one further attempt to recoup the fail.
 Failure of a second attempt at practice assessment will normally mean discontinuation from the programme.
-Qualified Practice Assessors assess apprentices' acquisition of skills and achievement of the NMC proficiencies in clinical practice.
-In addition to this, only Practice Assessors who have satisfied additional criteria are able to make the final sign off assessment of an apprentice's practice and confirm that the required competences for entry to the register have been achieved.
+Qualified practice assessors assess apprentices' acquisition of skills and achievement of the NMC proficiencies in clinical practice.
+In addition to this, only practice assessors who have satisfied additional criteria are able to make the final sign off assessment of an apprentice's practice and confirm that the required competences for entry to the register have been achieved.
 Apprentices' professionalism, attitudes, good health and character are vital aspects of this assessment.
-University Link Lecturers and Placement Education Facilitators support both apprentices and assessors in the placements.
-The majority of theoretical work is linked to practice in some way and assessors will explore apprentices' underpinning knowledge, and also how students personal and professional characteristics impact on their performance.
+University Link Lecturers and Placement Education Facilitators support both you as apprentices and assessors in the placements.
+The majority of theoretical work is linked to practice in some way and assessors will explore apprentices' underpinning knowledge, and also how your personal and professional characteristics impact on your performance.

+Our learning and teaching strategy is based on the philosophy that Nurses occupy a privileged position within society.
+Patients, clients and members of the public have the right to expect the highest standards of professional behaviour; nursing lecturers are gatekeepers for the profession and safeguard entry to it.
+Undertaking the programme to be a nurse, whilst working and studying for this highly valued qualification is a challenging, exciting and stimulating process, on both personal and professional levels.
 The programme is designed to ensure that theory and practice are clearly linked throughout to enhance patient care.
-This includes the requirement for apprentices to demonstrate the appropriate professional attitudes, values and character throughout written work, their time on placement, and conduct on the programme.
+This includes the requirement for you to demonstrate the appropriate professional attitudes, values and character throughout written work, time on placement, and conduct on the programme.

-Practice assessors involve service users, seeking students' opinions when assessing apprentices on placement contributing to the overall decision regarding the achievement of proficiencies.
+Practice assessors involve service users, seeking their opinions when assessing apprentices on placement contributing to the overall decision regarding the achievement of proficiencies.